Snehan (Oleation Therapy) - Aas Ayurveda

 Protective Role of Snehan

-Apart from mobilizing toxins, Snehan plays a protective role:
+Apart from mobilising toxins, Snehan plays a protective role:

 Duration of Snehan Therapy